codinganovel/autocd-go/readme-developers.md

 **Key Implementation Points:**
 - Always uses `#!/bin/sh` shebang for POSIX compatibility
 - Scripts are executed with `/bin/sh` regardless of user's shell (fixes Fish compatibility)
-- Single quotes protect paths from shell injection
+- Single quotes protect paths from shell injection (including shell path itself)
 - The script execs into the user's preferred shell at the end
+- No `trap` cleanup since `exec` replaces the process

 ## Error Handling